 - Article processing fee: Currently there is no fee to publish in JMMS.

 1The limit of 1700 words was adapted from the now discontinued extended abstract format used for TRB annual meeting proceedings.
 Length exceptions may be made for some papers with proper justification.
 In no case the length of the abstract and paper should exceed 200 and 2000 words, respectively.

 2 Sponsors provide financial support to bear the costs associatged with publishing JMMS so that the authors and readers are not charged.
 We welcome all sponsors - individuals, not-for profit entities or corporations.
-Your sponsorship to the journal may be federal tax deductable.
+Your sponsorship to the journal may be federal tax deductable in the USA.
 For sponsorship enquiries, please contact Mohan Venigalla, Chief Editor.